kappaduck/quack/examples/readme.md

 ### Windows

-- [Minimal Window](./windows/minimalWindow.cs) - A simple example of creating a window.
+- [Minimal Window](./windows/minimalWindow.cs) - Demonstrates how to create a simple window.

 ## Inputs